-Upon receipt of a complete notification or application for review, the Minister has 45 days to notify the investor that an order for national security review may be issued or has been issued.
+Upon receipt of a complete notification or application for review, the minister has 45 days to notify the investor that an order for national security review may be issued or has been issued.
 Where no such notice is received, the national security review process is complete.
 Where such a notice is received and an investment is not yet implemented, it is prohibited from closing until the review is complete.
 A full national security review occurs in stages.
-Including all of the interim review periods and the final period in which Cabinet may take action with respect to the investment, a full national security review may take up to 200 days (or longer, if the investor and the Minister agree to an extension).
-For example, the average length of review for the 11 investments subject to a full national security review during the 2020-2021 fiscal year was 225 days.
+Including all of the interim review periods and the final period in which cabinet may take action with respect to the investment, a full national security review may take up to 200 days (or longer, if the investor and the minister agree to an extension).

-Where an investor elects not to voluntarily notify an investment, the Minister has until five years following completion of the investment to commence a national security review.
+Where an investor elects not to voluntarily notify an investment, the minister has until five years following completion of the investment to commence a national security review.